tylerlong/yarn-upgrade-all/README.md

 ## Why not simply `yarn upgrade --latest` ?

 Most of the time `yarn upgrade --latest` works.
 But I did meet some cases when it didn't work.
 I am not sure of the reason, maybe it's yarn's bug.

+This library is very robust because it goes the hard way.